margokhokhlova/geomaps_with_pandas/README.md

 # Delaunay graphs creation script for OSM data
 The notebook shows how to create RNG attributed  graphs using the Delaunay triangulation (check the difference between RNG and Delaunay graphs in [1])
 ### Delaunay_graphs_creation_demo.ipynb
+We also left an old demo for the graph creation form the IGN data, but we don't provide the BD topo used along with the project.
+Please, check the notebook for details: data_parser_distinguished_graphs.ipynb

 ![An example of the resulting graphs created for OSM and IGN data](https://github.com/margokhokhlova/geomaps_with_pandas/blob/master/rng_delaunay.png)